kwebio/kweb-docs/faq.rst

 ----------------------------------------------

 Of all web frameworks we're aware of, `Vaadin <https://vaadin.com/>`_ is the closest in design and philosophy to Kweb.
 In many ways Kweb is a philosophical descendant of Vaadin.
-That said, there are also big differences, which include:
+This makes Vaadin one of the most useful frameworks to compare Kweb to, as there are also very important differences.

 Kweb is *far* more lightweight than Vaadin.
 At the time of writing, `kwebio/core <https://github.com/kwebio/core>`_ is about 4,351 lines of code, while `vaadin/framework <https://github.com/vaadin/framework>`_ is currently 502,398 lines